davidhu2000/react_redux_generator/README.md

 This generator helps to create the necessary files for a react-redux application.
 It follows the file structure below.
 The `frontend` folder is stored at the root directory of the application.

-## New features in version 1.2

-- [Action](docs/action.md) generator detects keyword `receive` in action name and automatically add the argument name and key-value pair to the function.
-- [Util](docs/util.md) generator detects keyword `fetch` in util name and automatically add a basic `ajax` request in the body of the function.
-- Added command `remove` or `r` to remove generated files.
-- [Reducer](docs/reducer.md) now accepts actions and will automatically add the import and case statements.

 ## Installation

     npm install -g redux-file-gen